 Rule 34.
 Arrest of Judgment Rule 34.
 Arresting Judgment The court on motion of a defendant shall arrest judgment if the indictment or information does not charge an offense or if the court was without jurisdiction of the offense charged.
-The motion in (a) In General.
-Upon the defendant's motion or on its own, the court must arrest judgment if: arrest of judgment shall be made within 7 days after verdict or finding of guilty, or after plea of guilty or nolo contendere , or within such further time as the court may fix during the 7-day (1) the indictment or information does not charge an offense; or period.
-(2) the court did not have jurisdiction of the charged offense. (b) Time to File.
-The defendant must move to set aside a verdict or finding of guilty within 7 days after verdict or l finding of guilty, or after plea of guilty or nolo contendere, or within such further time as the court may set during the 7-day period.
+The motion in arrest of judgment shall be made within 7 days after verdict or finding of guilty, or after plea of guilty or nolo contendere, or within such further time as the court may fix during the 7-day period. (a) In General.
+Upon the defendant's motion or on its own, the court must arrest judgment if: (1) the indictment or information does not charge an offense; or (2) the court did not have jurisdiction of the charged offense.
+(Why Change (Compare 33(6).) (b) Time to File.
+The defendant must move to set aside a verdict or finding of guilty within 7 days after yerdict or finding of guilty, or after plea of guilty or